 Frederick Phillips Brooks, Jr. is a software engineer and computer scientist, best known for managing the development of IBM's System/360 family of computers and the OS/360 software support package, then later writing candidly about the process in his seminal book The Mythical Man-Month.
 Brooks has received many awards, including the National Medal of Technology in 1985 and the Turing Award in 1999.
-It was in The Mythical Man-Month that Brooks made the now-famous statement: "Adding manpower to a late software project makes it later."
+It was in The makes it later."
 This has since come to be known as the Brooks's law.